IN homeowner guide

 Indiana quote conversations get more real once you know which county office holds the file and whether sewer availability or local ordinance variation changes the onsite path.
 The calculator result already shows the likely tank band, system class, cost range, and state-specific rule context.
 Use the file, permit, or authority path above before you move into quote mode.

 Hold quote until.
-Do not move into quote mode while the parcel, GIS, or records-request trail is still missing.
+Do not jump to quote mode while the buyer or lender still lacks the transfer-side inspection or status artifact.